Cyclokitty/100DaysOfCode2/log.md

 # Day 36: July 1, 2017

 Worked on memoization, another fibonacci function, and some C++.
 Glued myself to my walking robot.

+# Day 37: July 2, 2017

+Worked some more on those interview questions -- debugging and coding/easy are done.
+They were easy, I'm glad to say.
+Worked on a couple of the coding/intermediate as well.